resources / blog /

 So no, this isn’t some fancy add-on, it’s the kind of backup you only realize you needed after the accident.

-You know that moment when you’re waiting all week for a delivery and it finally shows up… dented?
+You know that moment when you’re waiting all week for a delivery and it finally shows up dented?
+Yeah.
+That.

 That’s why shipping protection exists.
 It covers what happens between the warehouse and your doorstep.
 The part no one really thinks about until something shows up broken.

-And honestly, it’s way more common than you’d think, 1 in 3 Americans has dealt with package theft at least once.
+And honestly, it’s way more common than you’d think, 1 in 3 Americans have dealt with package theft at least once.

 What shipping protection includes

-Everything that can go wrong between the warehouse and your doorstep, long before you even touch the product.
+Everything that can go wrong between the warehouse and delivery, long before the product is even out of the packaging.

-• Lost or stolen packages: when the app says “delivered,” but your porch says otherwise.
+• Lost or stolen packages: when the app says “delivered,” but the porch says otherwise.

 • Delivery accidents: crushed boxes or internal damage spotted right away.

-• Wrong or missing items: when what you ordered isn’t what shows up.
+• Wrong or missing items: when what was ordered isn’t what shows up.

 • Inspection window: a few days to report hidden damage after delivery.